bradporter/OpenSticks/README.rst

 * Use getdata.py to download the scripture databases in Catalog.sqlite.

-    *  TEMPORARY ISSUE:  Sometime between 2016 and 2017, the database format has changed.
-Instead of returning an html unicode string, pointer is returned.
-Currently, a copy of the database 2016 or earlier will need to be used.
-I do not know if this can be obtained from lds.org.
-For debugging the problem with the new database format, use the following:
     *  Prior to running getdata.py:

         1. Get Catalog version number: